 Need a good example?
 Think about children in foster care who are repeatedly placed in new homes over and over and over again.
 Dr. Hellman shared the average number of placements in Oklahoma of foster care children is 15.

 We claim to want to know not, "what's wrong with you," but "what happened to you?"
 But we shouldn’t stop there!

-What people need to hear from us during their times of anger or despair is hurt, "here's what is right about you!"
+What people need to hear from us during their times of hurt or despair is "here's what is right about you!"

 "You get the best efforts from others not by lighting a fire beneath them, but by building a fire within them." - Bob Nelson